cardano-foundation/CIPs/CIP-066/README.md

 She can use an Identity Provider, where she can simply connect the accounts of her liking using OAuth or any other login standard.
 Then this Identity Provider can issue a Decentralized Identifier Document (DID) and reference all the accounts that Paris Hilton has just connected using OAuth.
 Now that this DID is created, Paris Hilton can link it on-chain to her new NFT collection.
-Once the DID is linked to the NFT collection on-chain, the NFT platofrms can simply query this information and display to the end-users/potential buyers of these NFTs which social accounts are unmistakeably linked to the collection.
+Once the DID is linked to the NFT collection on-chain, the NFT platforms can simply query this information and display to the end-users/potential buyers of these NFTs which social accounts are unmistakeably linked to the collection.

 The end-users/potential buyers then can judge for themselves if they want to trust these social accounts or not.
 THe more trustworthy social accounts are connected to the collection, the more likely it is that the end-users will trust the authenticity of the collection.